What Is A MIAM?

 The Mediator will meet you and your spouse/partner together if possible but if not, you can be seen separately.

 The Mediator will need to understand the issues between you.
 They will ask questions to establish whether Mediation is suitable for your case.

 The Mediator will tell you about other forms of alternative Dispute Resolution.
 They will also tell you about other services which may be helpful to your situation.

 The Mediator will decide whether or not Mediation is right for your particular situation and will sign a certificate (Form FM1).
 If the case is suitable for Mediation and you both wish to participate, the Mediator from Ringrose Family Mediation Service can deal with the Mediation for you.

-A date will be fixed for the first Mediation session.
+A date will be fixed for your first Mediation session.

-During the Mediation process you can receive ongoing support from your Solicitor who will be able to give you legal advice on the terms of any proposed agreement.
+During the Mediation process you can receive ongoing support from your Solicitor.
+Your Solicitor will be able to give you legal advice on the terms of any proposed agreement.